AsierEHU/node-async-decorators/README.md

   ```

  <br/>
-  By default, these are the predefined options.
+  By default, this is the default configuration.

   ```ts
   import {BatchOptions} from "node-async-decorators"